gethyperai/hypercode/README.md

 **There are 3 main components to Hypercode:**

-- Context Management (get information about the created contexts, more methods coming soon) - [Learn More](#context-management)
+- Context Management (get information about the created contexts, more methods are coming soon) - [Learn More](#context-management)
 - Response Formatting (get response in a specific format or data type) - [Learn More](#response-formatting---types-in-hypercode)
 - Embeddings Search (perform nuanced searches across integrated third-party data sources and internal documents) - [Learn More](#embeddings-search)